syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Customization of map elements

-The following properties are used to customize `MapPolygon`, `MapPolyline` and `MapCircle`.
+The following properties are used to customize `MapPolygon`, `MapPolyline`, and `MapCircle`.

 * `Fill` - Gets or sets the color used to fill the shape.
 * `Stroke` - Gets or sets the color used to draw the shape stroke.
 * `StrokeThickness` - Gets or sets the width of the stroke line used to draw the shapes, in logical pixels.
-* `Center` - Gets or sets the point object that defines the center of the circle, in latitude and longitude.
-This property only for `MapCircle`.
+* `Center` - Gets or sets the point object in latitude and longitude that defines the center of the circle.
+This property is only available for `MapCircle`.
 * `Radius` - Gets or sets the value that defines the radius of the circle.
-This property only for `MapCircle`.
+This property is only available for `MapCircle`.